 In this blog series, we’ll break down what to do in each step to set you up for success in your worker’s compensation claim.
-The first week, we covered how to tell your boss that you’ve been injured at work.
-This week, we’re covering how to tell a doctor that you’ve been injured at work.
+This week, we’re covering how to tell your boss that you’ve been injured at work.

-The final part in this blog series will cover calling HammondTownsend.
+The next part in this blog series will cover talking with your doctor.